RacingThePlanet: RacingThePlanet: Jordan 2012

-153 competitors began the event, 131 competitors finished, and 38 countries were represented.
+A total of 153 competitors began the event, 131 competitors finished, and 38 countries were represented.

 RacingThePlanet: Iceland 2013

 The Roving Race moved to Iceland in 2013, taking in different parts of the country in the highlands of Kerlingjarfjoll and finishing by the mineral rich waters of the Blue Lagoon near Reykjavík.
 The natural scenery included racing past waterfalls, glaciers, hot springs and volcanic scenery.